smb-lemon/css-style/README.md

 ## CSS Grid

-Setting a container's display to grid will make all the children grid items <br>
+Setting a container's display to grid will make all the children grid items.Works like a block element or container <br>
 Example : <br>
 ```
 container{
-    display: grid;
+    display: inline-grid;
 }
+// inline-grid value works like inline
 ```
 ### Grid Template <br>
 They define the line and tracks sizing of grid <br>